SAP-samples/teched2023-AD266/exercises/ex2/README.md

 Take note of the parameters in the `<configuration>` section above:

-- `<inputSpec>`: This points to the OpenAPI specification of the remote service which is already included under `external/registration.json` in your project.
+- `<inputSpec>`: This points to the OpenAPI specification of the remote service, which is already included under `external/registration.json` in your project.
 - `<outputDirectory>`: The output directory is the directory where the generated classes will be placed.
 We are using the `src/gen/java` directory of the project to indicate those are generated classes.
 - `<apiPackage>` and `<modelPackage>`: The package names for the generated classes.
-The input specification file is the OpenAPI specification of the remote service and is already available under `external/registration.json` in your project.

 > **Tip**: You can find more details about the plugin parameters [here](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/generate-rest-client#available-parameters).